rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-a-vm-template/_index.md

 ## Windows Dependencies

-Here is the list of packages that need installed on the template.
+The list of packages that need to be installed on the template is as follows:

 * Windows Container Feature
 * [cloudbase-init](https://cloudbase.it/cloudbase-init/#download)